 Professional Development for Students

-The Oregon State Women Studies Program offers many extraordinary opportunities to grow as a student at any age and level of scholarship.
+The Oregon State Women, Gender, and Sexuality Studies Program offers many extraordinary opportunities to grow as a student at any age and level of scholarship.
 We offer professional advancement in the following ways:

 Professional Development Course Offerings

-The Women Studies Program is creating a one-credit course series on developing professionalism for our women studies students.
+The Women, Gender, and Sexuality Studies Program offers a one-credit course series on developing professionalism for our students.
 These courses involve useful information and workshops for future career advancement and academic competency.
 Coursework includes learning how to write a vita, article publication, conference proposal writing, grant writing, resume building, course development, research protocols, service work design, technology for scholars, and much more.

 Conference Attendance and Presentation

-Every year, NWSA holds a National Conference that many Oregon State University Women Studies students have attended and given presentations at.
+Every year, NWSA holds a National Conference that many Oregon State University Women, Gender, and Sexuality Studies students have attended and given presentations at.
 Also, a regional conference for the Northwest is held giving Oregon State and surrounding institutions a chance to share their scholarship with other local women studies students, faculty, and women's center organizers.

 2009 NWSA Student Conference Presentations: